Northern Ireland Executive: Departments Act (Northern Ireland) 2016

+In 2012, Stephen Farry as Minister of Employment and Learning suggested that proposals to abolish his department were driven by the fact that he was an Alliance Party minister.
+Sammy Wilson, as Finance Minister, suggested that the number of departments could be reduced from 11 to 6, and this would save "tens of millions of pounds" per year.

+In 2014, the Stormont House Agreement included a proposal for the number of departments to be reduced from 11 to 9.

+In March 2015 Peter Robinson announced new arrangements for new departments.

+In November 2015, legislation was introduced to the assembly to reduce the number of ministers from 12 to 9 and to reduce the number of ministers from 11 to 9.
+In order to have the new structure in place before the 2016 Northern Ireland Assembly election, it was proceeded via an accelerated passage.

 Northern Ireland (Executive Formation) Act 2019

 The Northern Ireland (Executive Formation and Exercise of Functions) Act 2019 was passed by the UK parliament on 10 July 2019 and became law on 24 July.
 The main purpose of the bill was to prevent another election and keep Northern Ireland services running in the absence of a functional devolved government.
 However, two Labour MPs, Conor McGinn and Stella Creasy, added amendments that would legalize same-sex marriage and liberalize abortion law (both devolved issues) if the DUP and Sinn Féin could not come to an agreement before 21 October.